 The type of aircraft might also be limiting for the propeller as, for example, the Vari and Long EZ are limited to rather short propellers due to the pusher design.
+As far as the engine is concerned, the weight of the propeller plays a role too with its inertia.

 Other factors include composites, wooden or metal type propellers.
 Also other pilots or aircraft owners might prefer a controllable propeller of some kind to maximize the performance during all flight regimes.
-We will investigate this in our article.
+We will investigate this too in our article.

 With these propellers the blade angle can be preset (ground adjustable) or set during flight by the pilot with the blue RPM knob in the cockpit.
 The set RPM is either held constant by an electric motor and some smart piece of electronics or hydraulic oil pressure regulated by a propeller governor.